meshery/meshery/docs/pages/getting-started/overview.md

 ---
 layout: enhanced
 title: Overview
-abstract: An overview of Meshery concepts and their functionality.
+abstract: An overview of Meshery concepts and its functionality.
 permalink: /getting-started/overview
 language: en
 redirect_to: /project/overview